TacoVox/AutoTux/stm32/readme.md

 ## How to build and flash
 - Compiler: gcc-arm-eabi-none should be available in your favourite packet manager
-- Use st-flash, part of st-link to flash the STM: https://github.com/texane/stlink
+- The make_and_flash script needs st-flash, part of st-link to flash the STM: https://github.com/texane/stlink
 - You may need some other library like libnewlib - just google any error messages that gets printed when running the makefile and you'll quickly find out what you're missing.

 ## Licence notes